Skip to main content

 Edwardian properties in Streatham sometimes have the bathroom on a half-landing between floors, which is an unusual layout that needs careful replumbing during renovation.
 The waste pipes from these mid-level bathrooms often take indirect routes to the soil stack, and reconfiguring them can improve drainage significantly.
 If the bathroom floor feels soft or springy, the timber joists may have been weakened by past leaks — we check and reinforce before tiling.

-Lambeth process and bathroom standards
+London Borough of Lambeth process and Building Regulations for bathroom work

-Internal bathroom renovations in Streatham don't usually need planning permission.
-Building Regulations apply for the electrical work (BS 7671 with notification), any boiler relocation (Gas Safe certification), and unvented hot water cylinder installation (BS 7593 commissioning).
-Electrical zones in bathrooms follow BS 7671 Part 7-701.
-Zone 0 (inside bath/shower), Zone 1 (above bath/shower up to 2.25m), and Zone 2 (within 0.6m of Zone 1) determine which electrical fittings are permitted in which positions.
-We follow these strictly — the wrong fitting in the wrong zone is the most common reason a bathroom Building Control inspection fails.
+Electrical fittings in bathrooms follow BS 7671 Part 7-701 zoning rules — Zone 0 (inside the bath or shower), Zone 1 (above it to 2.25 m), and Zone 2 (within 0.6 m of Zone 1).
+Wrong fitting in the wrong zone is the most common reason a bathroom Building Control inspection fails.
 Our NICEIC-registered electrician signs off all new circuits.
-Waterproofing systems use approved products from Schluter Systems or Mapei.
-The Schluter-Kerdi membrane is the standard for shower areas and wet rooms.
-For properties within the Streatham Common conservation area, internal renovations don't typically trigger conservation review unless they affect external windows or external walls.
-Article 4 directions in some Streatham streets remove specific permitted development rights but rarely affect internal bathroom work.
-Fixed-price contracts cover labour, materials, all fees, Building Control where applicable, and any plumbing diversions or joist reinforcement needed mid-project.
-The price doesn't change unless the specification does.
-Hidden problems (weakened joists, corroded soil stacks, lead supply pipes) are common in Streatham bathrooms — we absorb our own surveying surprises rather than passing them on as extras.
+Waterproofing in shower areas and wet rooms uses Schluter-Kerdi membrane or Mapei approved systems.
+For properties within the Streatham Common conservation area, internal bathroom renovations don't trigger conservation review unless they affect external windows or walls.
+Article 4 directions exist on some Streatham streets but rarely touch internal bathroom work.
+Fixed-price contracts cover labour, materials, all fees, Building Control where applicable, and any plumbing diversions or joist reinforcement that come up mid-project.
+Hidden problems — weakened joists, corroded soil stacks, lead supply pipes — are common in Streatham bathrooms.
+We absorb our own surveying surprises rather than passing them on as extras.

 Bathroom Fitting in Streatham: What's Included